 --unpack-msiparameter to extract the MSI package and the installation batch file.
 Optionally, you can specify an existing path.
 If you skip the path, the files are saved to a working directory.
 For example:shell

 When using the

 Copy and paste the MSI package and the batch file when configuring Group Policy for Dynatrace installation.
 The default installation should work in most cases, but if you need to customize it, you can modify the installation parameters.
-Then, you have to create a distribution point, assign a package (the OneAgent MSI package with parameters), and publish your policy.
+Then, you have to create a distribution point, assign a package (the OneAgent MSI package with parameters), specify a command to install the MSI package as silent installation, and publish your policy.

 optional Customize your installation